Integral representations for Horn's $H_2$ function and Olsson's $F_P$ function: The Yoshida-Kita integral for

 Now consider the double loop integral in \eqref{eq9} under the assumption that $z\notin[0,\iy)$, that $z^{-1}$ is not on the loop, and that there is a path connecting $z^{-1}$ with 0 which does not cross the double loop.
 Thus we consider

 Assume that moreover $|z^{-1}|<1$ and that $b-a,c-b\notin\ZZ$.
 Then we can deform the double loop in $I(z)$ such that $|t^{-1}z^{-1}|<1$ for $t$ on the loop.
-Binomial expansion, interchange of sum and integral by dominated convergence, and application of \eqref{eq1} gives that Thus we have shown that
+Binomial expansion, interchange of sum and integral by dominated convergence, and application of \eqref{eq1} gives that